cklg1994v2/vollmed_api/README.md

 # Application rest vollmed_api
-# Learning spring boot features
+Learning spring boot features
+# Tecnologies
-# Using flyway, spring validator, devtools and mysql
+ Using flyway, java, spring, insomnia and mysql.

-# Using spring version 4.0.0
+ Using spring version 4.0.0

-# Using java 17
+ Using java 17

-# Using mysql 8.0.44
+ Using mysql 8.0.44